EDMdesigner/EDMdesigner-API-Doc/README.md

 #### Parameters:
   * data {Object}
     * data.id {String} /REQUIRED/ The id you want to use for this new user
     * data.group {String} The id of the group you want this user to belong.
 Note that it has to be a valid MongoDB _id.
-It's best if you use the values that you got when you listed your groups with the [edmDesignerAPI.listGroups](#edmdesignerapilistgroupscallback-onerrorcb) function.
+It's best if you use the values that you got when you list your groups with the [edmDesignerAPI.listGroups](#edmdesignerapilistgroupscallback-onerrorcb) function.
   * callback {Function} A function to be called if the request succeeds
   * onErrorCB {Function} A function to be called if the request fails